 Many individuals arrested for DUI in Hernando County with a breath test reading over .08 believe that it is impossible to win at trial, particularly if they have a high blow over .15.

 Many of these cases are reduced after putting up an aggressive fight to show that the test result reading is inaccurate.
 Our DUI attorneys take a scholarly approach to attack the Intoxilyzer 8000, the machine currently used in Hernando County.

 We can file motions to obtain repair reports and maintenance records for the breath test machine used in your case.
 We conduct a complete audit of the machine to demonstrate problems with the accuracy and reliability of the machine used in your case.

 Problems with Breath Testing at the Hernando County Sheriff’s Office

-Find out more about newly discovered evidence showing serious problems with the alcohol testing program at the Hernando County Sheriff’s Office.
-This scandal impacts DUI convictions between August of 2010 and May of 2011 which may be reversed after the abrupt resignation of Hernando County’s breath test operator and agency inspector.
+This scandal impacted DUI convictions between August 2010 and May 2011, which may be reversed after the abrupt resignation of Hernando County’s breath test operator and agency inspector.

 DUI School in Hernando County – The West Central Florida Driver Improvement, Inc. (WCFDI) is the only Department of Highway Safety and Motor Vehicles licensed Driving Under the Influence Program within Hernando County.
 Since 1985, it has served the entire Fifth Judicial Circuit.
-You can begin the enrollment process for DUI school online.
+You can begin the process for enrollment in DUI school online.

-This article was last updated on Friday, June 22, 2018.
+This article was last updated on Thursday, April 20, 2023.